Anandkumar5796/Documents-for-DevOps/4.Kubernetes/Kubernetes-Document.md

 **Kubernetes overview**

-Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+Kubernetes, also known as "K8s", is an open-source container orchestration platform developed by Google.

+kubernetes It is designed to automate the deployment, scaling, and management of containerized applications across a cluster of nodes.

+Kubernetes provides a consistent and reliable way to manage applications, regardless of whether they are running on-premises, in the cloud, or in hybrid environments

 **Kubernetes main Components**

 1.Master Components:
 These components manage the overall Kubernetes cluster.